computefoundation/gnu-linux-shell-scripting/README.md

 * File formatting or converting, such as BMP to JPEG or CYMK to RGB colors.
 * Text formatting
-* OS and application feature specific.
+* OS and application function specific.
 * Solutions requiring very little research.

 ## packaged-utilities Repository